 Assuming there are clear skies, 2023 should be a good year to view the Lyrids.
 In Manchester, North West England where I live the Moon sets at 11:55 pm on 22 April.
 Having no Moon makes the night sky much darker and the meteors easy to see.

 - Choose a place where the sky is as dark as possible.
 As most meteors are faint, you will see far more against a dark sky.

 - Meteors can appear over a wide area and be seen well away from the radiant.
 So your viewing point should cover as a large an area of sky as possible and shouldn’t be obscured by trees or buildings.

 - It is better not to view through a telescope or binoculars (unless you’re using low magnification ultra-wide angle binoculars).
 The area of sky covered will be small and statistically you will be unlikely to see many meteors.

-A video on meteor showers in general is available on the Explaining Science YouTube channel
+If you want to find out more, a video on meteor showers is available on the Explaining Science YouTube channel

 LikeLiked by 1 person